shiddha4/Spelling-Wiz/README.md

-# Spelling-Wiz
-Spelling wiz is an app that can help a student imporove their spelling.
+Welcome to spelling wiz, an app that  can help students improve their spelling.